ahess1999/weather-app/README.md

-# Weather App created using React and JavaScript
+# Weather App

+Created using React and JavaScript

 Currently under-construction!